Alex Lithgow: Legacy

-His marches were published throughout the world and the Americans acclaimed him as 'the Sousa of the Antipodes'.
-Lithgow produced approximately two hundred marches, as well as numerous pieces for band, orchestra, piano and voice.
-He acquired no copyrights and many of his pieces, in his immaculate notation, were lost or unpublished.
+Lithgow's marches were published throughout the world and the Americans acclaimed him as 'the Sousa of the Antipodes'.
+Lithgow composed approximately two hundred marches, as well as numerous pieces for band, orchestra, piano and voice.
+However, he acquired no copyrights and many of his compositions were unpublished or eventually lost.
 Music dominated his existence, but time for composing was scarce when after a long day's work he cycled home to change for an evening performance or a musical gathering.